 Bergoo is a tiny town located in the state of West Virginia.
 With a population of 64 people and just one neighborhood, Bergoo is the 274th largest community in West Virginia.
-Bergoo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Bergoo has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bergoo has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bergoo has few renters and college students.
 But the biggest reason it is quieter in Bergoo than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bergoo may be for you.